 - Evaluation (Quantitative and qualitative evaluation of the effectiveness and the attainment of the objectives of specific actions).

 The level and trends of participation are not yet recorded.
 It’s not clear if any targets for the level of participation are established.

 Lastly, it has to be underlined that a Board being responsible for monitoring the implementation of the above law was established; this Board is called/named “Foni” (Φωνή).

 - For the National Programme for the Asylum, Migration and Integration Fund (AMIF) there is a specific budget allocated at top level.
 The amount of funding dedicated to the programme for the period 2014-2020 is 34,918,677.00 euros.
-It is not clear what is the funding dedicated for the programme in the current year or in the previous one.
 The programme is financed 90% by the European Social Fund.
 The remaining 10% is financed by the Republic of Cyprus.